allebone/help.omni.af.mil/docs/PEX/Displays.md

 1. Go to My PEX > Home > Avatar button.
 2. When your profile opens, click User Preferences.
 3. View and update preferences:
       1. Default Squadron.
 Your default squadron when accessing modules and pages throughout PEX.
-This is normal y the squadron you are permanently assigned to.
+This is normally the squadron you are permanently assigned to.
 If in ARMS, this should be your ARMS squadron.
       2. Display Squadron.
 Displays your default squadron information, with pages formatted to the display squadron's settings.
-Normal y, your default and display squadrons should be the same.
+Normally, your default and display squadrons should be the same.
       3. Security Identifier.
 Use your SI to sign FCIFs and documents, and proctor exams, your SI consists of 6 to 9 characters, case sensitive.
 Default and Reset is your Personnel ID Number, normally your SSN.
       4. Default Home Page.
 Select My Page or My PEX.
 Small mobile devices automatically navigate to My PEX.
       5. Security Info.
 View your permission sets by squadron.